skorfmann/skorfmann.github.io/resume.md

 ### Summary

-I'm a seasoned Software Engineer and work preferably with Ruby on Rails & Docker.
-Although I'm proficient on the front-end of a typical web application, I've been focusing on the server-side in the last two years.
-I did lots of work related to APIs, refactoring and extracting (micro)-services out of monolithic Rails apps.
+I'm a seasoned Software Engineer with team leading expertise and have extensive experience with Ruby (on Rails) & Javascript.

 I lived & worked on three continents (Europe, Australia and Asia) and was involved in shaping the local tech-community in Saigon, Vietnam by organizing Ruby & Docker meetups.

+I'll be available starting from the 1st of October 2016.

 <p style="page-break-after: always;"></p>